Why visit Nuratau Mountains

 The area´s main interest for tourists is to experience the culture and natural environment of Uzbekistan not found in the established tourist cities of Samarkand, Bukhara, Khiva, etc. Its favorable geographical location on-route to Samarkand, Bukhara, and Tashkent makes the Nuratau-Kyzylkum area an attractive tourism destination.
-From each of these cities it can be reached in 3-4 hours.
-Additionally, not far away from the guesthouses in the Nuratau Mountains there are several popular yurt camps in the Kyzylkum desert close to the Lake Aydar.
+From each of these cities, it can be reached in 3-4 hours.
+Additionally, not far away from the guesthouses in the Nuratau Mountains, there are several popular yurt camps in the Kyzylkum desert close to Lake Aydar.
 Excursions to these places can be combined with a visit to the guesthouses in the Nuratau range.
 All this provides a perfect opportunity to diversify and broaden the classic ancient city holiday experience in Uzbekistan.
-Those with particular interest in wildlife will appreciate the wide natural diversity of the area.
+Those with a particular interest in wildlife will appreciate the wide natural diversity of the area.
 An important tourist attraction is the opportunity to view the endemic and highly endangered Severtzov’s Argali (Kyzylkum wild sheep).
-Bird watchers will find a wide range of bird species inhabiting the Nuratau-Kyzylkum area and the wetlands of Lake Aydar (link to bird check list).
+Bird watchers will find a wide range of bird species inhabiting the Nuratau-Kyzylkum area and the wetlands of Lake Aydar.

 The unusual local lifestyle provides a unique opportunity to experience everyday life and the hospitality of the rural Tajik and Uzbek population.
-Tourists can stay in traditional houses built out of local rocks, sleep on tapchans in the gardens and discover traditional water-mills and ancient handicraft.
-They will have a chance not only to watch, but also to take part in spinning and weaving processes or in the production of colorful felt-carpets.
-In spring many households rear silk worms for sale and produce raw silk on a small scale.
+Tourists can stay in traditional houses built out of local rocks, sleep on tapchans in the gardens and discover traditional watermills and ancient handicrafts.
+They will have a chance not only to watch but also to take part in spinning and weaving processes or in the production of colorful felt carpets.
+In spring many households rear silkworms for sale and produce raw silk on a small scale.

 The rules of the game are simple: The riders have to pick up a dead goat, defend it against other players and take it to a target area.
-The game is very archaic and there are only few regulations – for example, it is not allowed to ride towards the audience and observers are not allowed to assist the participants to pick up the goat.
-Also pulling riders off the horse and pulling away the goat behind of the rider are not allowed.
+The game is very archaic and there are only a few regulations – for example, it is not allowed to ride towards the audience, and observers are not allowed to assist the participants to pick up the goat.
+Also pulling riders off the horse and pulling away from the goat behind the rider is not allowed.

 Once you have seen all the gigantic mosques and mausoleums Uzbekistan has to offer, you should let all your impressions settle and relax in one of the guesthouses in the Nuratau Mountains.